SiddhiChavan07/OCTANET_JUNE/README.md

 # OCTANET_INTERNSHIP
-Hello my name is Prabhat Singh and here is the list of the tasks assigned to me as an intern at Octanet.
+Hello my name is Siddhi Chavan and here is the list of the tasks assigned to me as an intern at Octanet.

 #Task1 :